learn-co-curriculum/python-p3-mock-challenge-game-tracker/README.md

 #### Game

 - `Game __init__(self, title)`
-  - `Game` should be initialized with a title
+  - `Game` is initialized with a title
 - `Game property title`
   - Returns the game's title
   - Titles must be of type `str`